Stealth(identity)™

 Passwords get forgotten, stolen, or spoofed.
-Stealth(identity) replaces them with something more reliable fingerprint, face, iris, voice, and behavioural biometrics.
-I led the UX across the platform's three major releases, turning a system built for field security officials using it every day.
+Stealth(identity) replaces them with something more reliable — fingerprint, face, iris, voice, and behavioural biometrics.
+I led the UX across the platform's three major releases, turning a system built for field security officials into one designed for the people using it every day.

 Improve the usability of the biometric SaaS platform by introducing clear task hierarchy and streamlined workflows to reduce cognitive load and improve operational efficiency.